Texas CPA Exam & License Requirements 2017

 Each state has its own criteria for licensure.
 Keep reading to learn how to become a CPA in Texas.

-Accountancy has come a long way since the early stone tablets that were used in ancient Babylon.
-Nowadays, we have complicated software packages and other technologies to help us keep track of money, inventories and taxation.
-However, we still need human beings with the proper skill and discernment to use those tools.
+Nowadays, accountants have complicated software packages and other technologies to help keep track of money, inventories and taxation.
+However, clients still need the human touch to bring the proper skills and discernment in using those tools.
 If you are one of those who are embarking on a career in accountancy, you will want to learn more about becoming a Certified Public Accountant, as that state license is considered the very top of the field.
 Each state has its own criteria for licensure.
 Keep reading to learn how to become a CPA in Texas.

 Most states have requirements for education, CPA exam scores, ethics and experience.
 Texas is no exception.
 However, Texas does have unique rules and protocols for applicants who aspire to the lofty CPA credentials.
 The state does ask that you have 150 semester hours of undergraduate, or graduate work under your belt and that you have a Social Security Number.
 You needn’t be a US citizen nor an in-state resident.